renesas-rz/rz-rpmsg-examples/evk_rzg3s/README.md

 1. Copy the binary files generated at step 4 of [CM33 sample project Setup](#cm33-sample-project-setup) section to microSD card.
 2. Insert the microSD card into SMARC Carrier Board.
 3. Turn on SMARC EVK by pressing the Power button for a few seconds.
-4. Hit any key to stop autoboot within 3 seconds after the following message is shown in the console connected to CN14 of SMRAC Carrier Board:
+4. Hit any key to stop autoboot within 3 seconds after the following message is shown in the console connected to SER3_UART of SMARC Carrier Board:
     ```
     U-Boot 2024.07 (Sep 10 2025 - 18:07:39 +0000)